khalid-hussain/hisnulMuslimDB/workfile_latex.md

     The heavens and the earth and all between them abound with Your praises, and all that You will abounds with Your praises.
 O Possessor of praise and majesty, the truest thing a slave has said (of You) and we are all Your slaves.
 O Allāh, none can prevent what You have willed to bestow and none can bestow what You have willed to prevent, and no wealth or majesty can benefit anyone, as from You is all wealth and majesty.

     Muslim (#477, 1/346).

+# Supplications while in Sujūd (prostation in Ṣalāh)

 41. <div lang="ar">سُبْحَانَ رَبَّيَ الأَعْلَى (ثلاثا)</div>